electron/rfcs/rfc-preload-realm.md

 ## Unresolved questions

-- Preloads in web workers, shared workers
-- Should we use ShadowRealmGlobalScope or introduce our own PreloadRealmGlobalScope?
+- Should we use ShadowRealmGlobalScope or introduce a new PreloadRealmGlobalScope?
-- Maybe we stick with "preload scripts" instead of "preload realms"
-- Only supported in sandboxed browsers?
+  - Adding a new global scope requires patching Blink.
+- The intended implementation of preload realms is only for sandboxed renderers.
+Are we ok with this?

 ## Future possibilities